harrycresswell/harry/content/updates/21-12-29-resilient-research.md

 What if the course is built around several different projects?
 One website per project.

-Start small and beginner friendly – a one-pager perhaps, like the one I just mention.
+Start small and beginner friendly – a one-pager perhaps, like the one I just mentioned.

 With each new project we introduce new concepts, new functionality, new ways of working with Hugo.
 You learn by doing, through a series of practical projects.